inko-lang/inko/docs/source/design/runtime.md

 process that owns the stack.
 The entire block is aligned to its size.
 This makes it possible to get a pointer to the private page from the current stack pointer.

-When a process finishes, its stack is put back into a thread-local stack pool for future reuse.
-Threads periodically inspect the number of reusable stacks they have, and may release the memory back to the operating system if needed.

 ## Strings

 Strings are immutable, and need at least 41 bytes of space.
 To allow easy